link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/delivery-semantics.md

 ### Producer {id="prod_alo"}

 The **producer** uses **ACK=1 or ALL** and enables retries on failure to ensure event persistence.
-However, enabling retries can lead to duplicate events.
+Clearly, enabling retries can lead to duplicate events.

 ```d2
 shape: sequence_diagram